Ageratina: Toxicity

 Milk from cows that have eaten snakeroot can cause illness if ingested because the milk becomes toxic.
 Symptoms of milk sickness include vomiting.

 Medicinal use

 Ageratina pichinchensis is a traditional Mexican treatment for superficial fungal infections of the skin.
 These plant extracts contain encecalin which has activity to inhibit and kill the fungus.
 Studies have compared its effectiveness in treating toenail fungus with ciclopirox.

-Long used in India to treat snakebite, epilepsy, mental disorders.
+In India, Snakeroot refers to another species called "Rauvolfia serpentina", long used to treat snakebite, epilepsy, mental disorders.
 It was also discovered to be useful in regulating hypertension discovered in 1949, but it causes various side effects.
 Used to treat schizophrenia due to the alkaloid reserpine it contains.